janheindejong/howtos/readme.md

 ## Install Git

+Git credential manager is one of the two ways suggested by GitHub to cache credentials, and allow for 2FA authentication.

 * Install git: `sudo apt install git`
 * Install git credential manager: https://github.com/GitCredentialManager/git-credential-manager
 * Set git credential manager to use GUI: `git config --global credential.credentialStore secretservice`